kkibria/gitize/README.md

 environment as well.

 ## Running
-It can also be executed directly from command line,
+It can be executed directly from command line,
 ```
 gitize <path>
 ```